Dead Space is the definitive remake of a horror classic — and a must-play for new and old fans alike | CNN Underscored

-A built-from-the-ground-up remake, Dead Space retains its source material's best elements – particularly its dismemberment-driven combat – but offers across-the-board improvements and enhancements, while also layering in some entirely fresh, fright-fueling features.
+A built-from-the-ground-up remake, Dead Space not only retains its source material's best elements — particularly its dismemberment-driven combat — but also offers across-the-board improvements and enhancements, while layering in some entirely fresh, fright-fueling features.

 What we liked about it